regpy/regpy/USAGE.md

     # do something with the iteration
 ```

 This runs the solver until it converges.
 Note, that it has no stopping criterion.
-To stop with different depending on the iteration number or the current iterates regpy supplies stopping rules in the module `regpy.stoprules`.
+To stop with depending on the iteration number or the current iterates `RegPy` supplies stopping rules in the module `regpy.stoprules`.
 A stopping rule can be used in different ways in connection with a solver.
 Note that once a solvers converged or a stopping rule triggered it has to be reinitiated to restart.

 ```python
 from regpy.stoprule import CountIterations